Apollo3zehn/PythonHealthChecker/README.md

 On a successful check you can either call ```self.Success()``` or ```self.Success(<your success message>)```.
 When an error occured, call ```self.Error(<your error message>)``` instead.

-When you are done, copy the new python file into the ```./src/Extensions``` folder, it you are not restarting the app, it will instead be (re)loaded automatically during the next check cycle.
+When you are done, copy the new python file into the ```./src/Extensions``` folder.
+If you are not restarting the app, it will instead be (re)loaded automatically during the next check cycle.

 With your new check in place, you should update your configuration file like this to define one or multiple checks: